-Coaches help expose students to post-secondary pathways starting in 9th grade (or as early as possible).
+Coaches help expose students to post-secondary pathways starting in 9th grade (or as early as possible, if they come into foster care at a later age).
 Sometimes, young people cannot envision themselves attending or succeeding in college or a post-secondary setting, as they may not have performed well in school and/or they may not know many (or any) adults who graduated.